 In simple words, they support managers, fellow employees, and clients to ensure the seamless functioning of the organization.

 - A bachelor’s degree is a minimum qualification to apply for this type of post.

 - If you have some secretarial or administrative skills that you can show on your resume then you might be hired for an entry-level post.

 - As far as training is concerned, you are trained for tasks you are responsible for; however, no separate training sessions are scheduled unless the organization is very big and highly professional.

 Most common junior copywriter competencies:

-- Excellent business communication- As an admin, you are accountable for written and oral communication duties like drafting Emails, Making calls, Answering and passing calls, Greet visitors and clients, conducting inquiries, Take minutes of meetings, etc. Thus, you need to maintain a confident stance and use professional language in different interactions.
+- Excellent business communication- As an admin, you are accountable for written and oral communication duties like drafting Emails, Making calls, Answering and passing calls, Greeting visitors and clients, conducting inquiries, Taking minutes of meetings, etc. Thus, you need to maintain a confident stance and use professional language in different interactions.

 - Computer and software skills- MS Office, Outlook, and Internet are the most basic computer functions you must be familiar with.